p3l6/blog/_posts/2019-11-1-abc-music-library.md

 The high level view of the project is a number of `.abc` files stored in a git repository with a makefile to generate pdfs.
 This has the obvious advantages of source control and versioning that I have come to expect as given in my programming career.
-It also has reproducability: I prefer not to be at the mercy of WYSIWYG typesetting programs.
+It also has reproducibility: I prefer not to be at the mercy of WYSIWYG typesetting programs.

 I used a makefile to keep things simple, and generate all the pdfs from source with only one command: `make`.
 There's nothing terribly clever about it, but that's the simplicity of make.